amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

   are further explained in the next section):

 [minimig]
-video_mode_ntsc=8
-video_mode_pal=9
-vscale_mode=0
-vsync_adjust=2
+video_mode=8
+vsync_adjust=1
 custom_aspect_ratio_1=40:27

 Video Modes:
 ------------
-Since many Amiga games only run properly at a 50Hz vertical refresh rate, it's important to have both NTSC and PAL video modes set up in MiSTer.ini.
-Note that while the recommended core setting is PAL, Amiga (and Minimig) can change video modes on the fly.
-This is leveraged by the launcher to dynamically apply per-game video mode settings.
-However, setting the core option to PAL seems to benefit edge-case compatibility.
+First, the optimal vsync_adjust setting will depend on your HDMI display.
+A setting of 2 ensures the lowest possible latency, but it may come at the cost of a short period of no video or audio on video mode changes - something Amiga games and demos do a lot.
+Setting vsync_adjust to 1 introduces a buffer that will smooth over most of these changes.

-Another idiosyncrasy with the Minimig core is viewport cropping.
-By default the full overscan area will be fed to the HDMI scaler, resulting in huge borders.
+A unique feature of the Minimig core is arbitrary viewport cropping.
+By default the full overscan area will be fed to the HDMI scaler, resulting in huge borders for most content.
 Fear not!
 MegaAGS leverages the "vadjust" feature of the core to dynamically apply viewport settings on a per game basis.
-This depends on the "shared folder" functionality, which is automatically enabled if the "games/Amiga/shared" directory exists.
+This depends on the "shared folder" functionality, which is enabled if the "games/Amiga/shared" directory exists.
 So, make sure you copied all the archive contents as described in the Setup section.

 With dynamic vadjust enabled most titles will enjoy a nicely centered viewport at a perfect 5x scale using 1080p output resolution, by cropping